 On July 31, 2017, the Company entered into a convertible promissory note and a security purchase agreement dated July 31, 2017 and funded on August 1, 2017, in the amount of \$100,000.
 The lender was Labrys Fund, LP.
 As part of this transaction, the Company issued Labrys a block of 400,650 "Commitment Shares".
 These shares, although issued to Labrys, are to be returned to the Company should the Company pay off the note prior to the 6 month maturity date.
 In September of 2017, to facilitate the issuance of additional operating capital, the Company and Labrys agreed that Labrys shall be entitled to keep 100,000 of the 400,650 Commitment Shares in the event of a timely retirement of the debt.
 The notes have an interest rate of 12% per annum and are convertible at a price of 50% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price at the time of conversion of \$100,000.
 The BCF was included in additional paid in capital.
+During the third quarter this note was paid off and Labrys returned 200,650 shares of stock to the Company in accordance with the original agreement.

 On September 5, 2017 the Company entered into a convertible promissory note and a security purchase agreement dated September 5, 2017 and funded on September 12, 2017, in the amount of \$75,000.
 The lender was JSJ Investments, Inc. The notes have a maturity of June 5, 2018 and interest rate of 12% per annum and are convertible at a price of 55% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
-The BCF is included in additional paid in capital.
-As of December 31, 2017, the BCF was \$42,857.
+This Note was retired in March of 2018.

 On September 8, 2017, the Company entered into a convertible promissory note and a security purchase agreement dated September 8, 2017 and funded on September 12, 2017, in the amount of \$222,750.
 The lender was Eagle Equities, LLC.
 The notes have a maturity of September 8, 2018 and interest rate of 8% per annum and are convertible at a price of 50% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
 The BCF is included in additional paid in capital.
-As of December 31, 2017, the BCF was \$153,179.
+As of March 31, 2018, the BCF was \$98,254.